 Take the next step with saving time on meal planning by trying freezer cooking.
 Do the heavy lifting of cooking when you have a chunk of time (and your partner and kids to possibly help) and freeze.

 When the actual meal time comes around, reheating your food will take a fraction of the time each night.
-Learn more about how to get started in 5 easy steps at Once a Month Meals.

 Here are great food storage containers* that are ideal and recommended for freezer cooking.
 They’re leakproof with airtight lids, microwave and oven safe, freezer friendly, portable, durable, and low cost.